-If your child turns 14 or enter the 9th grade during the time the IEP is in effect, the CCC must develop a Transition IEP designed to help prepare your child to make the transition from secondary to post-secondary life.
+If your child will turn 14 or enter the 9th grade during the time the IEP is in effect, the CCC must develop a Transition IEP designed to help prepare your child to make the transition from secondary to post-secondary life.
 There are a number of agencies that assist students with transition services.
 The school must obtain your written consent before sharing your child's educational records with Vocational Rehabilitation Services or any other participating agency that may be providing or paying for transition services.
 When the CCC is developing or revising a Transition IEP and it is appropriate to include a representative of any participating agency that may provide or pay for transition services, the school must obtain your consent before inviting the agency representative(s) to the CCC meeting.

-6. Before the school district of legal settlement and the school district where the nonpublic (private) school is located can exchange information about a student who has been unilaterally enrolled in a nonpublic school evaluating, and if eligible, making services available to your child.
+6. Before the school district of legal settlement and the school district where the nonpublic (private) school is located can exchange information about a student who has been unilaterally enrolled in a nonpublic school

+If you unilaterally enroll your child in a nonpublic school in a school district other than your child's school district of legal settlement, the school district where the nonpublic school is located is responsible for locating, identifying, evaluating, and if eligible, making services available to your child.
 If at any time, the school district serving the nonpublic school and the school district of legal settlement need to share information about a student, you must provide your written consent before this can occur.

-If you unilaterally enroll your child in a nonpublic school in a school district other than your child's school district of legal settlement, the school district where the nonpublic school is located is responsible for locating, identifying,